learn-co-students/react-redux-stores-lab-wdf-000/README.md

   + `subscribe` should take in a function to get called when the state updates
   + `dispatch` should take in an action, update the state using the reducer, and call any event handlers.

+>Note: Don't forget, you're initial state for each store should be set by the _reducer_.
+You'll have to dispatch some sort of 'initialize' action to get your state set!

 ## Resources

 - [Redux Documentation](http://redux.js.org/docs/basics/Store.html)